Shopping cart

-The BA degree in mathematics requires at least 38 hours of mathematics courses, including:
+The BA degree in Mathematics requires at least 38 credit hours of mathematics and 3 credit hours of computer programming or scientific computing.
+The specific requirements are as follows:

 MATH 121 Calculus for Science and Engineering I 4